 Don’t be afraid to ask questions to verify anyone calling your home.
 Ask for their employee identification number, or the date and amount of your most recent payment.
 If you can’t obtain the information, hang up and contact your utility directly for verification.
 Inform them that you suspect you’ve been contacted by a scammer.

-Utilities typically do not show up at a residence or business without an appointment.
+Utilities typically don’t show up at a residence or business without an appointment.
 If this happens, contact your utility to verify the presence of the employee before you open the door.
 Even if you have a scheduled appointment, verify their information by calling your utility.

 Utilities will never call you to ask for cash or request that you purchase a prepaid credit card to make a payment on your bill.
 Don’t let outsiders convince you to do otherwise.
-Pay your utility company directly by calling the number listed on your utility bill.
+Pay your utility company directly by going to their website or calling the number listed on your utility bill.
 Do not use a call-back number provided by an unknown caller.